1. How much does the client owe us?

 *Please note that your manager first has to release the credit notes, adjustments and write-offs before it will reflect on the customer’s profile.

+Underneath the Age Analysis block on the customer profile, you will find the payment receipts block.
 Here you are able to view all the payments that have been successfully allocated to the customer’s profile.
-Please note that if the customer used special references like “installation fee”, “domain”, “Snowball”, “Cloud” or “Bronberg” and did not send the proof of payment, the chances are that the payment has not been allocated to the customer’s profile.
+Please note that if the customer used special references like “installation fee”, or “domain” and did not send the proof of payment, the chances are that the payment has not been allocated to the customer’s profile.
 If you do not see the receipt the customer is talking about in this block, ask the customer for the proof of payment and forward the proof of payment to the person who does the banking allocations.

-So the only thing customers like more than the internet and not paying for it, is making excuses like “the dog ate my invoices”, “my wife is in labor” or “but I never received the invoices or the statements”.
 Before you send invoices and statements to customers, first determine the correct amount due and which invoices are still outstanding.
 The invoice status can be seen in the red section, below.
 This will show you if the invoice is unpaid, partially paid, paid or overdue.
 In cases where the total due amount is R0,00 but the invoices show partially paid, unpaid or overdue, please log into sage one and match the customer’s payment to the correlating invoice.
-See Sage One manual, short summary below or phone a friend on how to do this.
+See Sage One manual or short summary below.

 Once you have logged into Sage One, go to Customer – Transactions – Allocate Receipts.
 Choose the customer you want to work on, click the refresh button and wait for the screen to finish loading.
 Drag the payments over to the correlating invoices and then click save.
 When you are done with this, click the update button on the age analysis and the invoice status will change to paid or partially paid.